jinyx728/academic-kickstart/content/project/cartoon-image-modelling.md

 We decide to add semantic information to the modelling process.
 First, we do semantic classification and segmentation to the cartoon image, using a customized deep neural network trained on a dataset we built.
 Then, we model the image using classification and segmentation information, and generate skeleton (with limbs and joints) automatically.
 Finally, we attach pre-defined animation and sound to make the character move and dance.

 This research project is still in progress.
 We have built a cartoon image dataset and a DNN-based semantic classification system.
-See ToonNet for detail. we are currently experimenting modelling the cartoon image interactively using classfication and segmentation information.
+See [*ToonNet: A cartoon image dataset and a DNN-based semantic classification system*](/) for detail. we are currently experimenting modelling the cartoon image interactively using classfication and segmentation information.